Danielis/SimCity/README.md

   + Issue tracker: created a new window that took each console output and created an alert and displayed it appropriately.
 This involved working with each file and tailoring it to this new system.
   + Developed some restaurant-market interactions before we knew it wasn't going to be required of us.
 This will be utilized in v2.
   + Unit testing for LandlordAgent in housing
+  + Incorporated Landlord and Repairman to work with the PersonAgent role system.
+  + Incorporated my individual restaurant.
+Workers can go to work at restaurant, but customers don't start the restaurant scenario.
+  + Fixed sleeping timer in the apartment complex.

 Daniel
   + PersonAgent Design Doc